Alejogb1/job-board/blog-data/how-do-i-find-multiple-detailsviews-while-looping.md

 id: "how-do-i-find-multiple-detailsviews-while-looping"
 ---

-, let’s tackle this.
 Finding multiple `DetailsView` controls while looping, especially when dealing with dynamic web forms or complex user interfaces, can indeed be a bit fiddly.
 I've spent my share of evenings debugging similar issues, so I understand the frustration.
 The key here isn't necessarily about brute-forcing your way through the page structure.
 Rather, it’s about understanding the context in which these `DetailsView` controls exist and using the appropriate methods to identify them reliably.
 Let's break this down.

 First off, let’s assume you’re operating within the context of an asp.net webforms environment, given the `DetailsView` control's nature.
 The most common scenario is that you have multiple `DetailsView` instances dynamically created or embedded within container controls like `Panel`s, `GridView` rows, or custom user controls.
 The approach you take will often depend on this parent container context.